jimdigriz/debian-orangepi-zero/README.md

 ## TODO

- * test IPv6 and IPv4 auto-configuration of wifi and ethernet networking
+ * need to include `fsck.ext4` in first initramfs build (`Warning: couldn't identify filesystem type for fsck hook, ignoring`)
  * test the watchdog
        * create a networking watchdog too as apparently the wifi driver is awful
- * clean up old logs and leaked bits form the build
+ * clean up old logs and anything that leaked in from the build process
- * root resize seems to trigger a reboot (which fails)
- * need to include `fsck.ext4` in first initramfs build; fix up the `RESUME`, filesystem detection, etc in there

 ## Related Links